-Commit to ten minutes twice a week to go to an empty parking lot to practice counter-steering swerves, smooth throttle control, perfecting your feel of your friction zone, and stopping quickly.
+Commit to an empty parking lot for ten minutes twice a week to practice counter-steering swerves, smooth throttle control, perfecting your feel of your friction zone, and stopping quickly.

 Maybe you simply need to install saddlebags to take along your work clothes.
 Perhaps it's time to upgrade to a new bike that is better suited to your commute.

-Getting out for an overnight trip will change the way you think about your motorcycle.
+Getting out for an overnight trip will change how you think about your motorcycle.
 The challenge of riding long distances is a great way to put your skills to the test.

 Try riding one of America's famous roads alone or with friends.
 We can hear the Canyons, the Tail of the Dragon, and the Beartooth Highway calling.

-We love the diversity of bikes that you see on the road, and for every single one, there's a rally or festival that's worth attending.
+We love the diversity of bikes you see on the road, and there's a rally or festival worth attending for every single one,

 Even if you go alone, you'll likely leave with new friends.
 Rallies are places where people gather and talk about their bikes, share food and drink, and generally have a good time doing what they love.

-If you feel extra evangelical about motorcycle riding, consider getting trained to teach a rider safety course.
+If you feel extra evangelical about motorcycle riding, consider training to teach a rider safety course.
 You'll help a whole new generation of riders develop crucial skills for the road.